bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 ### The Final Questions

 Now is the moment of truth.
 In order to determine if you have learned anything from this tutorial, I have provided you with six more problems with which you will have to employ every technique you have learned in this tutorial so far.
-If you are unsure of a question, don’t just look at the bottom of the page.
+If you are unsure of a question, don't just look at the bottom of the page.
 Go back a search for helpful hints in the tutorial in order to figure it out.
 Using your brain will help you out immensely in the future.
 Trust me.

 ### Questions